UltFoundation/Ultiomatic.js/README.md

 Ult Foundation's simple &amp; effective JavaScript coding style guidelines.

-This style guide is largely based on [Idiomatic.js](https://github.com/rwaldron/idiomatic.js/#idiomatic-style-manifesto) and most if not all of its rules apply, except otherwise explicitly mentioned.
+This style guide is largely based on [Idiomatic.js](https://github.com/rwaldron/idiomatic.js/#idiomatic-style-manifesto) and most if not all of its rules apply, except otherwise explicitly stated.
 Go read it if you haven't already. `:)`

 ## Purpose